iso 9001

 Clause 8

-This section focuses on the control of operations, which should be carefully examined when an organization is preparing for an audit.
-Often, auditors find that first piece inspections aren’t effective and not documented.
+Clause 8 focuses on the control of operations.
+This should be carefully examined when an organization is preparing for an audit.

 Clause 9